clecap/dante-wiki-production/README.md

 # DanteWiki Production

-This repository https://github.com/clecap/dante-wiki-production is for end users wanting to install DanteWiki.
+This repository https://github.com/clecap/dante-wiki-production is for **end users** wanting to install DanteWiki.

+For development work on DanteWIki see https://github.com/clecap/dante-wiki

 ## Requirements for Installing DanteWiki